cardano-scaling/website/monthly/2025-06-monthly.md

 - Released the new distribution [`2524`](https://github.com/input-output-hk/mithril/releases/tag/2524.0)
 - Activated support for UTXO-HD in the Mithril client CLI
-- Preparation of the switch to the new Cardano database certification backend.
+- Prepared for the switch to the new Cardano database certification backend.

 In July, the following events are planned: